ongaeshi/caseninja/README.md

 HELLO_WORLD                                  # upsnake
 ```

-You can enter all the case.
+You can enter any case.

 ```
 $ caseninja fooBarToBaz